Stray Kids & Their Fans Are Growing Up Together

 “The feedback from fans has helped us grow so much,” says Australia-born dancer Felix, whose deep voice and shock of red hair counterbalance his lithe stature.
 His deep sincerity and good nature ratidate as he speaks.
 “We're always trying to show better work.
 So using all this direct feedback, I do try to improve as an artist and as...
 I guess it helps me try to be a better person in general.”

-I.N., the youngest, self-proclaimed fox-faced vocalist of the group, and passionate dancer and cat-lover Lee Know, have both been more motivated to stick to their goals thanks to fans.
-I.N. explains his lack of willpower using cool slang (“작심삼일”) that stumps the even interpreter.
+I.N., the youngest, self-proclaimed fox-faced vocalist of the group, as well as passionate dancer and cat-lover Lee Know, have both been more motivated to stick to their goals thanks to fans.
+I.N. explains his lack of willpower using cool slang (“작심삼일”) that stumps even the interpreter.
 “Basically I give up on things within three days,” he says.
 “I’ve been trying to overcome that.”
 For Lee Know, it’s a bit more simple: “I want to bulk up.
 So, consistency is so important.
 Stay are good at keeping us accountable.”

 Hyunjin, ever-contemplative, sees the growth he’s gained from being an idol with fans as more introspective.
 “I’ve experienced a lot of feelings and emotions I didn’t have when I was a trainee,” says Hyunjin.
-“Being a celebrity or an idol, you're in the public eye and you're one person who is constantly interacting with meeting many, many people.
+“Being a celebrity or an idol, you're in the public eye and you're one person who is constantly interacting with and meeting many, many people.
 While talking to so many fans, I started realizing how much impact the words of a few people can have on a large number of people.
 It made me more thoughtful of what I say and I feel more responsibility for our music and performances.
 I want to do my best because of my fans.
 I feel that it’s made me grow into a more mature person.”

 And while that seems like a lot of pressure to put on a 19-year-old, he maintains that he sees it as a responsibility he’s more than happy to take on.
 “I don’t really see it as a burden because the way I see it, you could say just one little thing, but that could really make a person's day or really change their mind for the better.”